gocheaphosting/easy-paypal-lte/readme.txt

 3. *Address Handling*: The *Pro* version can optionally store the customer address details in a database table, if you need it.
 4. *IPN Relay*: If you have other IPN listeners, the *Pro* version of *EZ PayPal* can relay the IPN messages to them, so that they receive the same IPN messages, enabling integration with multiple systems.
 5. *Template Editor*: The email body, thank you page and download display are all editable in the *Pro* version.
-6. *Logo and Branding*: The *Pro* version gives you options to set your own logo on your shop/return pages and even on PayPal checkout page.
+6. *Logo and Branding*: EZ PayPal *Pro* gives you options to set your own logo on your shop/return pages and even on PayPal checkout page.
 You can also change the color scheme of these pages.
 7. *Automatic handling of refunds and disputes*: When you issue a refund on the PayPal website, the corresponding sale in your database will be set to inactive.
 And if a buyer registers a dispute, he (and you) will get a friendly email message stating that the dispute is being reviewed and handled.
 8. *E-Check handling*: The *Pro* version recognizes e-check payments and sends a mail to the buyer regarding the delay for the check clearance.
 9. *Sales Editor*: You can load a single sale or a bunch of sales on to a friendly interface and change their data.
 For instance, it will let you change the download expiry date and resend a download notification message -- one of the frequent support requests from the buyers.
 10. *Email Tools*: You can select a number of your buyers to notify, for example, of a critical update of your products, or of a free upgrade opportunity.
 11. *Product Version Support*: The *Pro* version supports versioning of your products.
 It will keep track of the version sold to your buyers and your current versions.
 So, if you want to send a product and version specific upgrade notice, you can do it with *Pro* version.
-12. *Batch Upload*: The *Pro* version gives an easy way (drag-and-drop) to upload your product files (when you release new versions, for instance), and keeps track of their versions.
+12. *Batch Upload*: EZ PayPal *Pro* gives an easy way (drag-and-drop) to upload your product files (when you release new versions, for instance), and keeps track of their versions.
 13. *Product Updates*: Your customers can initiate product update checks.
 If the version they purchased is older than the current version on your shop, they can download the latest version.
 By default, the first update is provided free of cost, and the subsequent ones are chargeable at $0.95.
 This update policy is configurable on a product-by-product basis.
 14. *Multi-Currency Support*: You can choose you currency on a per-product basis, and your auto-generated shop page will list the product with the right currency symbol.
 15. *Product Meta Data Support*: Meta data is extra, free-form data you can attach to a product description.
 You can retrieve it and display it on you product description and download pages.
 The *Pro* version gives you a convenient editor to generate and modify product meta data.
 16. *Upgradable Products*: You can define products that are upgradeable.
 For instance, you can sell a short eBook at an introductory price.
 If your buyer likes it, he has the option of buying the full book by paying the difference.
 (WIP)
-17. *Troubleshooting Tools*: The *Pro* version has the ability to email you detailed IPN log.
+17. *Troubleshooting Tools*: EZ PayPal *Pro* has the ability to email you detailed IPN log.
 It can also store the raw IPN data in the database for future investigation.
 18. *Sales Statistics and Charts*: Maximize your sales by analyzing your sales.
 This reporting package makes slicing and dicing your sales and affiliate data a snap, so that you can spot opportunities.
 19. *Subscription Module*: If you want to add subscription products (support contract, text links, newsletters etc), this module will make it a snap.
 20. *Server Side Sales Processing*: Your sales are rendered in a searchable, sortable table (using bootstrap Datatables).
 In the *Pro* version, the table processing is done at your database server rather than the web browser, tremendously improving the performance once you have thousands of sales.
 21. *Images Upload*: In the *Pro* version, you can upload your image assets to your server using a simple drag and drop interface and use them in your email and download templates, or as logos.
-22: *Popup PayPal Window*: In the *Pro* version, you have an option to open the PayPal transaction page in a nice, compact window so that your buyers do not leave your shop to complete a purchase.
+22. *Popup PayPal Window*: In the *Pro* version, you have an option to open the PayPal transaction page in a nice, compact window so that your buyers do not leave your shop to complete a purchase.
+23. *Skinnable Shop and Return Pages*: In the *Pro* version, you can select the color schemes of your shop, return and update pages (as well as admin pages) from nine different skins.
+24. *Flexible Shop Layout*: In EZ PayPal *Pro*, you can select either the default table view or a lis/grid view for your e-shop display.
+The list/grid view is switchable on the frontend as well.
 If you buy the *Pro* version, you will get an upgrade notice (using the last item listed above) when the features that are Work-in-Progress are completed.
 You will be able to update free of charge.

 = Optional Packages =